 The information we collect about your use of the Sites may be used to measure the Sites’ traffic, help us to evaluate and improve the Sites, provide data points for marketing and business analysis, and better serve our Users.
 It is in our legitimate interests to evaluate and improve the Sites so that we may better serve our Users.
-We may share this information with third parties, but only in an aggregate statistical form that includes no personally identifying information.
-If we combine information about your use of the Sites with personally identifiable information, through data mapping or otherwise, the combined information will be treated as personally identifiable information.
+Our third party business partners, such as analytics and advertising partners, may also use these technologies to collect information about your online activities over time and across different services.

-- To deliver products and perform services you purchase.
+- Deliver products and perform services you purchase.
 This is so we can comply with our contractual obligations to you or engage in pre-contractual measures (e.g., if you apply to enroll in one of our programs).

-- To respond to your requests for information.
+- Respond to your requests for information.
 It is in our legitimate interests to respond to your requests for information.

-- To contact you regarding products and services in which we believe you may be interested.
+- Contact you regarding products and services in which we believe you may be interested.
 It is in our legitimate interest to provide relevant and interesting advertising messages.
-Where necessary based on U.S. legal requirements, we will obtain your consent before sending such marketing messages.
+Where necessary, we will obtain your consent before sending such marketing messages.

-- To notify you about community events and activities.
+- Notify you about community events and activities.
 It is in our legitimate interests to notify you about events and activities that may be of interest to you.

-- To ask you questions about your interests and your experience on the Sites.
+- Ask you questions about your interests and your experience on the Sites.
 It is in our legitimate interests to learn more about your experience with the Sites.

-Additionally, if you are an Madison School of Healthcare student, we may also use your information including Students Records to:
+Additionally, if you are an Madison School of Healthcare student, we may also use your Personal Information including Students Records to:

 - Support and monitor your progress through the academic program in which you are enrolled.
 We do this so we can comply with our contractual obligations to you.